elunna/hackem/hackem_changelog.md

     - a rapier which gives +5 to-hit bonus and +1 to-damage.
 Since rapiers are not randomly generated, one can only find a naturally generated Mouser's Scalpel in Grund's Stronghold.
 - [x] Mystic Eyes (Previously known as Lenses of Death Perception)
     - Grants DeathVision
     - As long as the wearer is not blind, they deal double damage, but constantly hallucinate.
+Deathvision's double damage is applied everywhere it should be (including spells/wands)
     - Grants searching.
-    - Deathvision's double damage is applied everywhere it should be (including spells/wands/
+    - Made out of gemstone
 - [x] Origin
     - STAFF_OF_ESCAPE
     - While wielded, confers teleport control and great bonuses for spellcasters.